A Survey Of Cross-lingual Word Embedding Models: Word-Level Alignment Models

 \begin{itemize} \item[a)] \textbf{Mapping-based approaches} that first train monolingual word representations independently on large monolingual corpora and then seek to learn a transformation matrix that maps representations in one language to the representations of the other language.
 They learn this transformation from word alignments or bilingual dictionaries (we do not see a need to distinguish between the two). \item[b)] \textbf{Pseudo-multi-lingual corpora-based approaches} that use monolingual word embedding methods on automatically constructed (or corrupted) corpora that contain words from both the source and the target language. \item[c)] \textbf{Joint methods} that take parallel text as input and minimize the source and target language monolingual losses jointly with the cross-lingual regularization term. \end{itemize}

 We will show that {\em modulo} optimization strategies, these approaches are equivalent.
-Before discussing the first category of methods, we will briefly introduce two concepts that are of relevance in these and the subsequent sections.
+Before discussing the first category of methods, we briefly introduce two concepts that are of relevance in these and the subsequent sections.

 \paragraph{Bilingual lexicon induction} Bilingual lexicon induction is the intrinsic task that is most commonly used to evaluate current cross-lingual word embedding models.
 Briefly, given a list of $N$ language word forms $w_1^s, \ldots, w_N^s$, the goal is to determine the most appropriate translation $w_i^t$, for each query form $w_i^s$.
-This is commonly accomplished by finding a target language word whose embedding $\mathbf{x}^t_i$ is the nearest neighbour to the source word embedding $\mathbf{x}_i^s$ in the shared semantic space, where similarity is usually computed using a cosine their embeddings.
+This is commonly accomplished by finding a target language word whose embedding $\mathbf{x}^t_i$ is the nearest neighbour to the source word embedding $\mathbf{x}_i^s$ in the shared semantic space, where similarity is usually computed as the cosine similarity between their embeddings.
 See Section \ref{sec:evaluation} for more details.

 \paragraph{Hubness} Hubness \cite{radovanovic2010hubs} is a phenomenon observed in high-dimensional spaces where some points (known as \emph{hubs}) are the nearest neighbours of many other points.
 As translations are assumed to be nearest neighbours in cross-lingual embedding space, hubness has been reported to affect cross-lingual word embedding models.